altmp/altv-docs/articles/connection_queue.md

 ## What is a connection queue

-Due to the current underlying networking, each player in the queue will actually occupy a slot and increase the player count.
+Due to the current underlying networking, each player in the queue will actually occupy a slot and increase the player count.<br>
-When the player queue is activated, the playerConnect event is triggered once the connection has been accepted.
+When the player queue is activated, the playerConnect event is triggered once the connection has been accepted.<br>
 The connection queue will place the players attempting to connect to the server in a queue.
 You can then accept or decline the upcoming connection at any moment.

 ## Usage